revcozmo/postit.js/README.md

 are not sufficient.
 This is the case when notes are supposed to be long-lived and shared between my workplace and home.
-Digital solutions like Evernote exist, but I could never get used to them. postit.js is my approach to solve this issue first and foremost for myself.
+Digital solutions like Evernote exist, but I could never get used to them. postit.js is my approach to solve this issue in a nerdy way.
 If you find postit.js interesting, feel free to give it a try.

 postit.js is incredibly simple: It encrypts each note using GPG and stores it